The Benefits of Quiet Time with God

 If you are like me, you enjoy a quiet and peaceful evening to rest and renew yourself.
-Noise fills our days from the time the alarm clock goes off to the evening commute home.
-There is something special about the quiet that appeals to many of us.
-Below are five benefits to setting aside some quiet time each day.
+Our days are often noisy, from the alarm clock ringing to the evening commute home.
+Something profoundly special about the quiet appeals to many of us.
+Here are five benefits of quiet time with God that can transform your daily routine:

-1) Peace: There is a peace that comes upon us when we embrace the quiet and stop with our typical busy work.
-Palm 46:10 says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
-God is encouraging us to be still and take comfort in the fact that He is our God and I am eternally grateful for His peace.
+One of the greatest benefits of quiet time with God is the peace that comes when we pause our busy lives.
+Psalm 46:10 says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
+In stillness, we find comfort in knowing God is in control, allowing us to rest in His peace.

 Meet the Author